gongahkia/tanabata/napkin.md

     * https://thestarvista.sg/stores *(must click the Restaraunt / Cafe option in the initial loading dropdown menu)*
     * https://www.cathay.com.sg *(currently undergoing renovations till end of 2024)*
     * https://www.orchardcentral.com.sg/dining *(requires clicking through an additional drop-down that specifies Restaraunts, Cafes & Desserts)*
+    * https://www.hillionmall.com.sg/store-directory/ *(requires clicking a dynamic drop-down that leads to an active map before displaying any stores)*
     * https://www.anchorpoint.com.sg/shops *(there isn't any tangible html to scrape, its just uncontextualised hardcoded html content)*

 * Look into alternatives to bs4 and scrapy to enact webscraping